-Chicken ‘N’ Dumplins – diced chicken in a flavorful broth topped with mounds of buttermilk dumplins.
+Chicken ‘N’ Dumplins – Diced chicken in a flavorful broth topped with mounds of buttermilk dumplings.
 This is southern cooking comfort food at its’ finest and it’s just one of the many great recipes you’ll find in Melissa’s Southern Cookbook by Melissa Sperka.

 Today I am sharing a dish that I have never made before, and come to think of it had never even eaten it until I made the recipe from Melissa’s new book, Melissa’s Southern Cookbook – Tried and True Family Recipes.

 Melissa is a dear blogging friend who I met virtually a few years ago and hope to meet very soon in person.
 Her blog, Melissa’s Southern Style Kitchen, as well as her new cookbook, focuses on her love of family, her southern roots and the wonderful food that is close to her heart.

 This beautiful cookbook is filled with wonderful recipes from Melissa’s family and the generations before her who were her inspiration.
 There are gorgeous pictures of appetizers, main courses, desserts and so much more.
 If you love pretty cookbooks on your shelf, this is one you can’t miss out on.

 It’s a book of comfort food that’s sure to please your own family and it’s one that I highly recommend that you add to your collection.
 You can purchase it here.

 Take a look at some other recipes from Melissa’s cookbook that some of my blogger friends made…

 1. Southern Green Beans with Potatoes and Bacon from Barefeet in the Kitchen

 2. Classic Hushpuppies from Love Bakes Good Cakes

 3. Lemon Sour Cream Pound Cake from Plain Chicken